stackql/stackql-azure-openapi/README.md

 ## Usage

+> use the `prereq.sh` script or the equivalent to download the latest api documentation from [__azure-rest-api-specs__](https://github.com/Azure/azure-rest-api-specs)

+> use `run.sh` script or the equivalent to run all the `stackql-azure-openapi` commands in a batch

 The main entrypoint to the program is:

 ```bash
 bin/stackql-azure-openapi